 Legislative Internship Director

-Check with your advisor to ensure that you are eligible for internship credit and that you understand how the credit will count toward your degree requirements.
+Discuss an internship with your academic advisor to ensure you are eligible for credit.
+Make certain you understand how the credit will count toward your degree requirements.

 Approved Legislative Internships

 - Additional internships may be available with current Members of the U.S. House and Senate.